FossoresLP/go-jwt/README.md

 This package is not capable of validating signatures on it's own.
 It is made to be modular and needs packages that provide their own signature algorithms.

+The default algorithms can be found in sub-packages in this repository.
+Only EdDSA and HS are currently available, all others are WIP.

 Data structures
 ---------------